 - Straight Gay: You'd never know he was gay until he nonchalantly brings up his past boyfriends in conversation.

-- Thou Shalt Not Kill: During the war with the Saviors, he's unwilling to kill Saviors if they don't have to.
+- Thou Shalt Not Kill: During the war with the Saviors, he's unwilling to kill Saviors if they don't have to, as he recognizes that they are only following Negan's orders because they don't feel they have a choice, as Negan has brainwashed or blackmailed them all into serving him.
 This nearly costs him his life, as Dean tricks him into letting his guard down and then takes him as a hostage - and when Dean is subdued, Jesus still fights tooth and nail to save him.
 Jesus also orders that the survivors of the satellite outpost be taken as prisoners, and continues to urge Maggie to spare them.
 To his dismay, however, Maggie isn't willing to show the men who captured and killed her husband half of the mercy he shows them.
 Even during the final battle of the war, Jesus is ordering Morgan to not kill the Saviors attacking them.

 - The Trickster: In spades.
 Within minutes of his introduction he fools Rick and Daryl into letting him steal their truck full of supplies.